Monodromy of supersolvable toric arrangements: Toric arrangements

 \begin{corollary} Let $\A$ be a toric arrangement, and suppose $\P(\A_Y)$ is a corank-one M-ideal of $\P(\A)$.
 Then the associated fiber bundle $\pr:M(\A)\to M(\A/Y)$ admits a section. \end{corollary} \begin{proof} By \Cref{thm:toricpullback} and \Cref{rem:unorderpull}, we need only check that the bundle $\pi:\SConf{(k,1)}(\C)\to\Conf_k(\C)/\pg{k}$ has a section.
 A section of $\pi$ is obtained by mapping a set $S=\{x_1,\dots,x_k\}$ of $k$ distinct points in $\C$ to the configuration $(S,\max\{|x_1|,\dots,|x_k|\}+1)$ in $\SConf{(k,1)}(\C)$. \end{proof}

 \begin{remark} The existence of a section can be extended to supersolvable abelian arrangements when $\G$ is noncompact, in a similar fashion to \Cref{cor:section}.
-When $\G$ is compact, then the bundle $\Conf^{\kplus}(\G)\to\Conf^{\k}(\G)$ has a section if there is an $i$ with $k_i=1$, where for a configuration $(S_1,\dots,S_m)$, we can add a point near the (unique) point in $S_i$.
-This section can then be pulled back to a section {of} $M(\A)\to M(\A/Y)$ as long as there is some $H\in\A\setminus\A_Y$ such that $H\cap Y$ is connected. \end{remark}
+When $\G$ is compact, if there is an $i$ with $k_i=1$, then the bundle $\Conf^{\kplus}(\G)\to\Conf^{\k}(\G)$ has a section, since for a configuration $(S_1,\dots,S_m)$, we can add a point near the (unique) point in $S_i$.
+This section can then be pulled back to a section {of} $M(\A)\to M(\A/Y)$ as long as there is some $H\in\A\smallsetminus\A_Y$ such that $H\cap Y$ is connected. \end{remark}